metaleaterr/StaticSh0ck/README.md

 Some info about me;
 Hihihih!
 I'm Mou or Archer.
 I have no idea how to introduce myself, but I'll try my best.
 I'm an introvert; I don't talk much, and my English is very horrible, so my words often come off.
-I'm kinda awkward, so it would take me a while to interact with people. 🫠 Please be patient with me.
+I'm kinda awkward and have social anxiety, so it would take me a while to interact with people. 🫠 Please be patient with me.
 I'm an artist.
 I sometimes post my artworks on social media.
 I love Green Lanterns and alien robots.
 My friends are very cool.
 Birthday is on the 23rd November ^_*

 extra?;
 Artist